Oracle Corporation: Oracle and SAP

 On July 3, 2007, SAP admitted that TomorrowNow employees had made "inappropriate downloads" from the Oracle support website.
 However, it claims that SAP personnel and SAP customers had no access to Oracle intellectual property via TomorrowNow.
 SAP's CEO Henning Kagermann stated that "Even a single inappropriate download is unacceptable from my perspective.
 We regret very much that this occurred."
 Additionally, SAP announced that it had "instituted changes" in TomorrowNow's operational oversight.

 On November 23, 2010, a U.S. district court jury in Oakland, California, found that SAP AG must pay Oracle Corp $1.3 billion for copyright infringement, awarding damages that could be the largest-ever for copyright infringement.
 While admitting liability, SAP estimated the damages at no more than $40 million, while Oracle claimed that they are at least $1.65 billion.
 The awarded amount is one of the 10 or 20 largest jury verdicts in U.S. legal history.
-SAP said they were disappointed by the verdict and might appeal.
+SAP said it was disappointed by the verdict and might appeal.
 On September 1, 2011, a federal judge overturned the judgment and offered a reduced amount or a new trial, calling Oracle's original award "grossly" excessive.
 Oracle chose a new trial.

 On August 3, 2012, SAP and Oracle agreed on a judgment for $306 million in damages, pending approval from the U.S. district court judge, "to save time and expense of [a] new trial".
 After the accord has been approved, Oracle can ask a federal appeals court to reinstate the earlier jury verdict.
 In addition to the damages payment, SAP has already paid Oracle $120 million for its legal fees.